lukechou/VisualMusic/README.md

     The main JS files' url are public/javascripts/,including the MusicVisualizer.js and index.js.
 They made the function of playing music and drawing kinds of animation become true.

-    The main audio files are restored in public/media,which means the songs you can see on the list of page's left.
+    The main audio files are restored in public/media,which means the songs you can see on the list of page's left.Thanks.